Vincit/objection.js/doc/includes/RECIPES.md

     const json = args.json;

     // `ModelOptions` object.
 If your custom validator sets default
+    // values or has the concept of required properties, you need to
-    // values, you need to check the `opt.patch` boolean.
-If it is true
+    // check the `opt.patch` boolean.
+If it is true we are validating
-    // we are validating a patch object, the defaults should not be set. const opt = args.options;
+    // a patch object (an object with a subset of model's properties). const opt = args.options;

     // A context object shared between the validation methods.
 A new
-    // object is created for each validation operation. const ctx = args.ctx;
+    // object is created for each validation operation.
+You can store
+    // whatever you need in this object. const ctx = args.ctx;

     // Do your validation here and throw any exception if the